asips/asips-worldview/README.md

 To try yourself:
 ```
 $ docker build -f Dockerfile -t asips-worldview --target app .
-$ docker run --rm asips-worldview:latest
+$ docker run -p 3000:8080 --rm asips-worldview:latest
 ```
-Your instance should now be available at http://localhost:8080/.
+Your instance should now be available at http://localhost:3000/.

 We make use of the python package [worldview-config](https://github.com/asips/worldview-config) to simplify staying in-sync with the main GIBS instance and applying our own layer configuration.
 As a result only a few static files